saz/puppet-limits/README.md

 This module manages the limits of the PAM module pam_limits.

-It creates files in `/etc/security/limits.d` and does not manage the file `/etc/security/limits.conf`
+It creates files in `/etc/security/limits.d` and optionally manages the file `/etc/security/limits.conf`

 ## How to use